-The average interest rate for the unlisted notes for the current year under review was 7.68% (2018: 8.02%).
+The average interest rate for the unlisted notes for the current year under review was 4.34% (2020: 5.5%).

 In terms of the Security SPV guarantee, iMpumelelo Security SPV 1 (RF) Ltd holds and can realise security for the benefits of the noteholders in the event of a default.
-In brief, the security consists of the Company's rights, title and interests in and to the bank accounts and permitted investments, the collateral and all other benefits and rights flowing from the aforementioned rights and interests.
+In brief, the security consists of the Company's rights, title and interests in and to the bank accounts and permitted investments, the collateral and all other benefits and rights flowing from the aforementioned rights and interests.s.
+The default event that drives the guarantee is iMpumelelo CP Note Programme 1 (RF) Limited defaulting on the notes and not the underlying borrowers defaulting on their loans.